History of Sicily: Muslim period

 In 826, Euphemius, the commander of the Byzantine fleet of Sicily, forced a nun to marry him.
 Emperor Michael II caught wind of the matter and ordered that general Constantine end the marriage and cut off Euphemius' nose.
 Euphemius rose up, killed Constantine and then occupied Syracuse; he in turn was defeated and driven out to North Africa.

 There, Euphemius requested the help of Ziyadat Allah, the Aghlabid Emir of Tunisia, in regaining the island; an Islamic army of Arabs, Berbers, Cretan Saracens and Persians was sent.
 The conquest was a see-saw affair; the local population resisted fiercely and the Arabs suffered considerable dissension and infighting among themselves.
 It took over a century to complete the conquest (although practically complete by 902, the last Byzantine strongholds held out until 965).

 Throughout this reign, continued revolts by Byzantine Sicilians happened, especially in the east, and part of the lands were even re-occupied before being quashed.
-Agricultural items, such as oranges, lemons, pistachio and sugar cane, were brought to Sicily, the native Christians were allowed nominal freedom of religion with jaziya (tax on non-Muslims, imposed by Muslim rulers) to their rulers for the right to practise their own religion privately.
+Agricultural items, such as oranges, lemons, pistachio and sugar cane, were brought to Sicily, the native Christians were allowed nominal freedom of religion with jaziya (tax on non-Muslims, imposed by Muslim rulers) to their rulers for their protection (Non-Muslims are not conscripted).
 However, the Emirate of Sicily began to fragment as inner-dynasty related quarrels took place between the Muslim regime.

 By the 11th century, mainland southern Italian powers were hiring ferocious Norman mercenaries, who were Christian descendants of the Vikings; it was the Normans under Roger I who conquered Sicily from the Muslims.
 After taking Apulia and Calabria, he occupied Messina with an army of 700 knights.
 In 1068, Robert Guiscard and his men defeated the Muslims at Misilmeri; but the most crucial battle was the siege of Palermo, which led to Sicily being completely in Norman control by 1091.

 Many historians have recently argued that the Norman conquest of Islamic Sicily (1060–91) was the start of the Crusades.